cap-java/cds-feature-attachments/README.md

 [SAP Document Management Service](https://help.sap.com/docs/document-management-service), then this overwriting plugin is responsible for the malware scan and the plugin documentation needs to be checked for how the malware scan is done.

-If the default implementation is used and the malware scanner is not available the attachments are marked as not scanned by setting the status of the attachment to:
+If the default implementation is used and the malware scanner is not available the attachments are marked as clean by setting the status of the attachment to:

-- `NO_SCANNER`
+- `Clean`

-Attachments with this status are accessible like attachments with the status `CLEAN`.
+Only attachments with the status `Clean` are accessible.
-Only attachments with the following status are not accessible:
+Attachments with all other status codes are not accessible.

-- `INFECTED`
-- `UNSCANNED`

 ### Error Messages